How Much Does a House Rewire Cost?

 If you need any light switches installed and connecting to the new wiring, this can be done during the rewiring.
 The average price of a new light switch is around £30 to £60.

-Rewire house cost will also depend on the labour costs, as the job must be completed by a qualified electrician to ensure that the job is compliant, safe and meets building regulations.
+The cost to rewire a house will also depend on the labour costs.
+This is because the job must be completed by a qualified electrician to ensure that the work is compliant, safe and meets building regulations.

-They usually charge around £125 to £150 per day, so the final labour cost will depend on the size of the house, for example, to rewire a one-bedroom flat, you should expect to pay around £500 to £600, while they will charge around £625 to £750 for a two-bedroom terraced.
+Electricians usually charge between £125 to £150 per day, so the final labour cost will depend on the size of the house.
+For example, the cost of rewiring a one-bedroom flat should be around around £500 to £600, while they will charge around £625 to £750 for a two-bedroom terraced.

 To rewire a three-bedroom semi-detached home, an electrician will offer you a quote at around £750 to £1050, while a four-bedroom detached home could range from £875 to £1350 or more.